How to unlock a phone

 from most phone shops or online.
 Alternatively you can borrow someone else’s just to check.

-If you want to unlock your phone but you don’t know what to do, you have a few options.
+So, you've found out you have a locked phone.
+If you want to unlock it but you don’t know what to do, you have a few options:

 You can take it to a local, independent phone shop who you can pay to unlock your phone.
 This will normally cost around £15.

-You can do it yourself by getting hold of a code or using a special data cable and software.
+You can do it yourself by getting hold of an unlock code or using a special data cable and software.
 This is risky as you need a fair amount of technical know-how to do this successfully on modern smartphones.

 It isn’t illegal to unlock your phone through these methods, but it can void your warranty.
 So always check your policy first.

-The safest and smartest way of unlocking mobile phones, is to call your network.
+The safest and smartest way of unlocking mobile phones, is to call your network service provider.
 They may charge you, and how quickly it happens depends on the network.

-When you contact your network, they'll ask you for your IMEI number.
+When you contact your mobile provider, they'll ask you for your IMEI number.
 This is an identifier that’s unique to your phone and enables your network to discern make and model, as well as its serial number.

 If you’ve got an iPhone you can find it via your Settings app.
 First open up settings, then press ‘General’, followed by ‘About’.
 You’ll find it towards the bottom of the screen.